tusen-ai/simpledet/README.md

 ### Setup
 #### All-in-one Script
 We provide a [setup script](./scripts/setup.sh) for install simpledet and preppare the coco dataset.
+If you use this script, you can skip to the Quick Start.

 #### Install
 We provide a local installation here for Debian/Ubuntu system.
 To use a pre-built docker or singularity images, please refer to [INSTALL.md](./doc/INSTALL.md) for more information.